nupurkmr9/vision-aided-gan/README.md

 ```

 **To add you own pretrained Model**:
-create the class file to extract pretrained features inside `training` folder.
-Add the class path in the `class_name_dict` in `training.cvmodel.CVWrapper` class.
-Update the architecture of trainable classifier head over pretrained features in `training\Daux.py`.
+create the class file to extract pretrained features inside `vision_model` folder.
+Add the class path in the `class_name_dict` in `vision_model.cvmodel.CVWrapper` class.
+Update the architecture of trainable classifier head over pretrained features in `training.Daux`.